 1. Pregnancy 2.
-Other causes of chronic liver disease (Hepatitis C, biliary atresia, and alpha 1 anti-trypsin deficiency,) 3.
-Enrollment in any other clinical trial involving an investigational agent (unless approved by the designated physicians on the multidisciplinary team) 4.
+Other causes of chronic liver disease (Hepatitis C, Cystic fibrosis, biliary atresia, and alpha 1 anti-trypsin deficiency.)
+3. Enrollment in any other clinical trial involving an investigational agent (unless approved by the designated physicians on the multidisciplinary team) 4.
 The parent or guardian or child unwilling to provide consent or assent

 In rare instances, patients diagnosed with PNALD may later be found to have liver disease due to other causes in addition to the use of PN (i.e., inborn errors of metabolism, viral infections).
-Such causes may not be known at the time of enrollment and will not preclude them from continuing in the study.
-For the sake of statistical analysis, however, these patients will be excluded although all data will be collected and reviewed.
+Such causes may not be known at the time of enrollment; however, these patients will be excluded upon identification.